 1. Particle size and surface area

 Powders are likely the least predictable of all materials with respect to flowability.
 This is because there are a whole lot of factors that can change their flow properties.
 In tablet formulation, particle size distribution and shape influence mixing efficiency and flow properties of powders and granules.
-In addition to the effects of particle size distribution and shapes on various physicochemical properties of a drug substance, the biopharmaceutical behaviors of drug substances are equally affected.
+In addition to the effects of particle size distribution and shapes on various physicochemical properties of a drug substance, the biopharmaceutical behaviours of drug substances are equally affected.
 For instance, the bioavailability of a poorly soluble drug showing a dissolution rate limiting step in the absorption process can be enhanced when administered in a finely divided state rather as a coarse material.

 2. Powder flow properties

 Flow properties of powders can be influenced by changes in particle size, shape and density as well as electrostatic charges and adsorbed moisture.
 Flow properties depend on frictional force and force of cohesion between one powder particle and another.
-Thus, an in-depth knowledge of the flow properties of powders is essential for an efficient mixing and tableting process.
+Thus, an in-depth knowledge of the flow properties of powders is essential for an efficient mixing and tabletting process.
 Also, there is need to establish as early as possible how the flow properties of a powder may affect formulation and efficacy especially when the expected dose of the drug is large.
 Powder flow properties are characterized by determining the angle of repose, compressibility index also called Carr’s index, Hausner ratio etc.

-Bulk and tapped density are measures of densification pattern and packing, or arrangement of any powder.
+Bulk and tapped density are measures of densification pattern and packing or arrangement of any powder.
 These two parameters play a role in packing and particle arrangement of powders, the volume occupied by a given powder bed and the ease with which the powder will flow under a given condition.
-It is important to understand these parameters as they are very essential in forming some ideas to the size of the final dosage form.
+It is important to understand these parameters as they are very essential in forming some ideas about the size of the final dosage form.

 Compressibility is a measure of the relative volume change of powders, that is, its ability to decrease in volume or deform under pressure.
 This property is useful in selecting appropriate formulation ingredients.